-The complications in delivering these projects might have been reduced with more thorough planning and therefore might have been delivered more efficiently, with the benefit of hindsight.
-Moreover, the costs associated with these items are immaterial.
-On this basis, we have not made any adjustment to the capitalised value of these projects because:
+The complications in delivering these projects might have been reduced with more thorough planning, and therefore might have been delivered more efficiently.
+Nonetheless, we have not made any adjustment to the capitalised value of these projects because:

-- the impact of these complications on overall final project cost was relatively small, and any adjustment would be immaterial to the overall actual capex proposed - GAWB's response to address these issues appear reasonable and prudent - we have seen evidence that GAWB acknowledged these problems and has documented lessons learned to improve project planning and management practices in future.
+- the impact of these complications on overall final project cost is unlikely to be material, and any adjustment would be immaterial to the overall actual capex proposed - GAWB's response to address these issues appear reasonable and prudent - we have seen evidence that GAWB acknowledged these problems and has documented lessons learned to improve project planning and management practices in future.